thewoolleyman/cinabox/README.txt

   problems.
 There will be many.
 They will never stop.
 That is the nature of Continuous Integration.
 Take a deep breath.

-== INSTALL:
+INSTRUCTIONS:

+* DISCLAIMER: Cinabox is intended to be run on a clean/dedicated system.
+If you run it on an existing system, it may blow away some existing configuration.
-* Install Ubuntu 8.04 manually or as a virtual machine:
+* Install Ubuntu 8.04, manually or as a virtual machine:
   * http://www.ubuntu.com/getubuntu/download
   * VMWare Player (win): http://www.vmware.com/products/player/
   * VMWare Fusion (mac): http://www.vmware.com/download/fusion/